vivektara24/Separation-of-terbium-from-proton-irradiated-gadolinium-oxide-targets/README.md

 ## Real Talk

 In our method we cailibrate an hpge detector by using calibration sources of a very well defined activity.
 Because we know the activity we may clearly establish the number of decays of each source for a given measurment time.
 We know that for each decay there are certain gammas that are emitted in a charecterized probablistic manner (# emissions of certain energy / # decays of certain isotopes), therefore we can clearly establish the number of gammas of certain energies that should be emitted by the calibration sources (especially for long measuremnt times).
-A fraction of the gammas truly emitted by the calibration sources are detected; losses occur due to _.
-Additionally coincidence summing may occur, .
-Although coincendence summing was minimized by placing the sample 200cm from the face of the detector, coincidence summing may reduces the observed number of counts detected at certain peak energies, reducing the determined activities if those gammas are being analyzed.
+A fraction of the gammas truly emitted by the calibration sources are detected.
+Additionally coincidence summing may occur.
+Although coincendence summing was minimized by placing the sample 200cm from the face of the detector, coincidence summing may reduce the observed number of counts detected at certain peak energies, reducing the determined activities if those gammas are being analyzed.
 Each of these effects is incorporated into a single detector efficiency metric by simply measuring a known number of gammas across the energy spectrum for 24hr, looking at the number of counts detected at each energy, and taking the ratio of those number.
 This value is energy dependent so a function, whose form is a mystery to me, is fit to the data (CPS/Bq = # of counts detected in time interval / measurment time / # known number of decays in time interval).

 We then detect the number of counts across the energy spectrum of a natGd2O3 sample that had been irradiated at 12.6 MeV for 30mins in a low-energy cyclotron tailored for 18F production, producing many radioactive terbium isotopes.
 Once again, knowing certain gammas are emitted in a charecterized probablistic manner by the Tb isotopes, we can determine the activity of each that had been produced in the irradition, by using the previously determined detector efficiencies at the know Tb gamma energies.
 We repeat this process at 2h intervals ~10hr post irradiation, correcting for sample decay during the measurment.
 We fit an exponential decay function to the measured activites across the serial measurments floating the end-of-bombardment (eob) activity and half-lifes of the Tb isotpes using the ``Serial`` class.
 Additionally we decay correct the start of measurment activites determined each measurment to eob and take the average.